 If you can afford to spend more, go for 2x Hydor Koralia Evolution, rated at between 750 and 850 gallons per hour (visit the link to Amazon to see the exact model).

 4. Top Powerheads for a 55 Gallon Tank

-A 55-gallon reef tank needs at least 20 times of water turnover for LPS corals and 40 times for SPS ones.
+A 55-gallon reef tank needs a water turnover of at least 20 times for LPS corals and 40 times for SPS corals.